bids-standard/bids-specification/src/atlas.md

 ```

 The `[probseg|dseg|mask].json` file provides metadata to uniquely identify, describe and characterize the atlas, as well as give proper attribution to the creators.
-Additionally, SpatialReference serves the important purpose of unambiguously identifying the space the atlas is labeled in.
+Additionally, SpatialReference serves the important purpose of unambiguously identifying the template/space the atlas is labeled in.

 <table>
   <tr>